lewetzk/jf-ts-pol/README.md

 `python scraper.py`
 2. Open RStudio and run 'emscore.r'.
 The results will be saved in 'results.csv' for potential further development.
 A graph presenting the results will be saved in the root directory of the project.

+## PROBLEMS/BUGS
+As the Junge Freiheit serves seem instable sometimes, a maximum runtime exceeded error might occur during the scraping process.
+In such cases, run the scraper again or discard the problematic URL.

 ## Author:
 Lea Wetzke / 797451 / Automatische Textanalyse in den Politikwissenschaften WiSe 2021/22 / [lwetzke@uni-potsdam.de](mailto:lwetzke@uni-potsdam.de)